Tais993/Async-programming/index.md

 - Thread's expose thread locals to everything running in the Thread

-This issue existed because you need to re-use threads due to the fact that Thread's are rather expensive.
+This issue existed because you need to re-use threads due to the fact that Threads are rather expensive.
 But fibers, they aren't expensive, you **should** create a new virtual thread for each task.
 So it doesn't expose anything